Understanding Leading Questions and Their Impact on Responses

 "Most experts agree this is the best solution—do you think so too?"
 (Leverages authority to nudge agreement.)

-Conversely, neutral wording of these questions would look like the following:
+In contrast, neutral wording of these questions would look like the following:

 "What did you think of the product?"